 Unlike some food trends, the all-natural food trend has serious staying power and shows no signs of slowing.
 According to the 2023 Food and Health Survey, 40% of consumers purchase products labeled as “natural,” and more than half (52%) follow a specific eating pattern to improve health and wellness.

-For many, however, the definition of “natural” varies widely, with some consumers being satisfied if they can simply pronounce the ingredients listed on food labels.
-What makes a product “natural,” and do whey protein concentrate products from Grande Custom Ingredients Group fall in line?
+For many, however, the definition of “natural” varies widely.
+Some consumers are satisfied if they can simply pronounce the ingredients listed on food labels, while others insist on products that are ethically sourced and “free from” a host of ingredients.

 FDA Guidelines for Natural Claims